Finding your purpose later in life

 "Despite the setbacks I’d suffered in life, I managed to reach a place of happiness and felt settled, especially in my job.
 I liked it, I was good at it, and I had a lot of great friends.
 Then the financial crash of 2008 happened, and the company went under.
 For the first time in my life since I was 18, I had no job and no income.
 Not only that, but the same year, my husband Malcolm was diagnosed with prostate cancer, and given just one year to live, I was devastated, I already felt I’d suffered more loss than most.
 After he died, I became depressed for a long time, until my sister-in-law eventually forced me to see the GP, who prescribed some pills.
 After a while, I began to feel better, and I started to think that there must be a way I could put all the grief I’d had to endure to good use.
 Then it hit me: I could become a grief counsellor.

-"I didn’t know where to start, so I chose a course that would teach me the basics and went from there, before finally gaining my level four qualification while I volunteered at a local counselling centre.
+"I didn’t know where to start, so I chose a course that would teach me the basics - the Level 2 Certificate in Counselling Skills - and went from there, before finally gaining my level four counselling diploma while I volunteered at a local counselling centre.
 As strange as it sounds, dealing with people’s problems gave me a new lease of life, and it also meant I was able to take my mind off my own suffering.
 Even though I’m at retirement age now, I’ve started seeing clients over Zoom who have lost loved ones.
 I share my experiences with them and it helps put them at ease; they know I’ve been where they have, and that I can help guide them out of the darkness into the light."

 “I’ve suffered so much loss in my life, but now I help bring peace to others”